anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - The Power class was modified to become an **abstract** class.
 The function chooseImage() is an abstract method to be implemented by the new concrete classes (scorePlusPower, invertPower, shortPaddlePower, heartPower,goldPower).
     - Now if new powers are to be added, the code is open for extension but closed for modification.

 ### **Score Class**
   - showWin() method altered to include a back button to navigate back to start menu after game is won.

+## **Summary of the design patterns implemented:**
+1. _Singleton Design pattern_ was implemented on the classes GameEngine, Model and View
+2. _Template Method Design pattern_ was implemented on the Power class and Block class
+3. _Factory Design Pattern_ was implemented on the BlockFactory class.

 ## **Unexpected Problems:**
 1. **java.lang.UnsupportedOperationException** - happened after level 1, the blocks keep forming,
    in an endless loop, does not configure the next level.